Milum virus removal guide

-Milum is the name of a Remote Access Trojan (RAT).
-Malware within this category is designed to allow its users (i.e. cyber criminals) remote access and control over the infected machine.
-Trojans of this type are deemed to be highly dangerous; they have varied abilities that can be used to cause especially severe issues.
+Milum is a Remote Access Trojan (RAT).
+Malware within this category allows cyber criminals remote access and control over the infected machine.
+Trojans of this type are highly dangerous and have varied capabilities, which can be used to cause especially serious issues.
 Milum RAT has been observed targeting industrial organizations and similar entities in the Middle East.
 Additionally, during research it was noted that this malware was primarily used to gather data.

-Milum RAT can receive commands from the C&C (command and control ) server controlled by cyber criminals, which allows it a certain level of control over the infected system.
+Milum RAT can receive commands from a C&C (command and control ) server controlled by cyber criminals - this allows a certain level of control over the infected system.
 It can also send command status and result reports.
-This malware has data exfiltration abilities and as mentioned in the introduction, Milum has been mainly employed for this purpose.
-Milum can learn information, relating to the system: operating system version, network and user account names, anti-virus and similar security products that are installed onto it, etc. This RAT can collect information on various files (e.g. system, hidden, read-only, etc.), which are stored in the device.
+This malware has data exfiltration capabilities and, as mentioned, Milum has been mainly employed for this purpose.
+Milum can learn information relating to the system such as operating system version, network and user account names, anti-virus and similar security products that are installed, etc. This RAT can collect information relating to various files (e.g. system, hidden, read-only, etc.), which are stored on the device.
 The gathered data is then sent to the C&C server.
-What misuse and issues this can cause depend on the stolen information itself and the modus operandi of the cyber criminals using such remote access tools like Milum.
-For example, when leveraged against organizations, institutions, businesses and the like - the collected data can be held for ransom, under threat of being leaked/sold to competitors or simply publicized.
-Ransom/Blackmail models may be used for average users as well, if the obtained information is particularly compromising and/or sensitive.
-Furthermore, the intel can be employed to tailor malicious scams, most likely to entrap the users.
-What is more, Milum RAT has the ability to update itself, hence its list of features can grow.
-If it is known or suspected that Milum (or other malware) has already infected the system, it is strongly recommended to use an anti-virus software to remove it immediately.
+The misuse and issues caused depend on the nature of the stolen information itself and the modus operandi of the cyber criminals using remote access tools such as Milum.
+For example, when leveraged against organizations, institutions, businesses and similar, the collected data can be held for ransom, under the threat of being leaked/sold to competitors or simply publicized.
+Ransom/blackmail models can also be employed by non-technical users, if the obtained information is particularly compromising and/or sensitive.
+Furthermore, the information can be used to tailor malicious scams, most likely to entrap people.
+Furthermore, Milum RAT has the capability to update itself, hence the potential for its list of features to grow.
+If Milum (or other malware) has already infected the system, you are strongly advised to use anti-virus software to remove it immediately.

 |Name||Milum remote access trojan|